DHS/vowellator/README.md

 Vowellator
 ==========

 This is a silly little Python exercise.
 My grandfather was a family tree enthusiast.
 He was also a little eccentric.
 At some point he decided to write a list of surnames found throughout the family tree ordered by first vowel.
 As you do.

-Thus your challenge is to write a little Python script that will sort a list of names in order of their first vowel.
-See below for instuctions on how to setup a virtualenv for this and how to run the script and run the tests.
+Thus your challenge is to write a little Python function that will sort a list of names in order of their first vowel.
+See below for instructions on how to setup the virtualenv, how to run the script and how to run the tests to check your work.

 Setting up the virtual env
 --------------------------